-MacDougall et al. ([755], [757] and [455]) have shown: $W_n$ has a vertex-magic total labeling if and only if $n \leq 11$ ; fans $F_n$ have a vertex-magic total labelings if and only if $n \leq 10$ ; friendship graphs have vertex-magic total labelings if and only if the number of triangles is at most 3; $K{m,n}$ (m > 1) has a vertex-magic total labeling if and only if mand n differ by at most 1.
-Wallis [1106] proved: if G and H have the same order and $G \cup H$ is vertex-magic total then so is G + H; if the disjoint union of stars is vertex-magic total, then the average size of the stars is less than 3; if a tree has n internal vertices and more than 2n leaves then it does not have a vertex-magic total labeling.
-Wallis [1107] has shown that if G is a regular graph of even degree that has a vertex-magic total labeling then the graph consisting of an odd number of copies of G is vertex-magic total.
-He also proved that if G is a regular graph of odd degree (not $K_1$ ) that has a vertex-magic total labeling then the graph consisting of any number of copies of G is vertex-magic total.
+MacDougall et al. ([834], [836] and [494]) have shown: $W_n$ has a vertex-magic total labeling if and only if $n \leq 11$ ; fans $F_n$ have a vertex-magic total labelings if and only if $n \leq 10$ ; friendship graphs have vertex-magic total labelings if and only if the number of triangles is at most 3; $K{m,n}$ (m > 1) has a vertex-magic total labeling if and only if m and n differ by at most 1.
+Wallis [1228] proved: if G and H have the same order and $G \cup H$ is vertex-magic total then so is G + H; if the disjoint union of stars is vertex-magic total, then the average size of the stars is less than 3; if a tree has n internal vertices and more than 2n leaves then it does not have a vertex-magic total labeling.
+Wallis [1229] has shown that if G is a regular graph of even degree that has a vertex-magic total labeling then the graph consisting of an odd number of copies of G is vertex-magic total labeling then the graph consisting of any number of copies of G is vertex-magic total labeling then the graph consisting of any number of copies of G is vertex-magic total.